andrewindeche/brandinfluencerapp/README.md

 2. Create Campaign: POST: http://localhost:4000/campaign
-    Make sure campaigns are within the correct range in relation to the current date for the campaign tp be active.
+    Make sure campaigns are within the correct range in relation to the current date for the campaign to be active.
     {
     "title": "Sample Campaign",
     "instructions": "Upload your content.",